kubos/kubos/cli-reference.md

 The next time your project is built it will use your local development module, rather than the packaged version.

-Note: To Verify where all of your targets are being loaded from `kubos list` will show you which modules are linked and which are local to your project
+Note: To verify where all of your targets are being loaded from `kubos list` will show you which modules are linked and which are local to your project

 ##### Linking targets: